ghall15/fiscalhistory/webpage/data_appendix.rst

 the complete set of the `Monthly Statements of the Public Debt`_ as well as pointing us to other useful documents.

-We thank Alex Bargar, Jeffrey Cheng, Rahim Damji Douglas McLaren, James Myatt, David Robertson, Ainie Tan, and Robertson Wang for outstanding research assistance.
+We thank Alex Bargar, Jeffrey Cheng, Rahim Damji, Douglas McLaren, James Myatt, David Robertson, Ainie Tan, and Robertson Wang for outstanding research assistance.

 .. _Becker-Friedman Institute: http://bfi.uchicago.edu/